Sara Varone

 Sara Varone (born 27 December 1972) is an Italian television host.

 In 2006 her TV first appearance on Mediaset main channel Canale 5 in the Sunday afternoon show ‘’’Buona Domenica’’’ hosted by Paola Perego.
 In the show together with Elisabetta Gregoraci held a regular session devoted to “Gossip”.
 She remained part of the cast until 2009.

-In 2009 she acted in “Airplane” (a theater adaptation of the movie).
+In 2009 she appeared on stage in a production of “Airplane” (a theater adaptation of the movie of the same name).

 And in 2010 in the play “Un giorno lungo quarant'anni” with Gianfranco D'Angelo.

 Additional

 Earned a BS degree in Psychology at La Sapienza university in Rome with the goal to become a sexual psychologist.